pan2013e/zjucc-crt/README.md

 A Tiny CRT (C Runtime) Library
 ---

-This library is built as a module of another project [zjucc](https://https://github.com/bugsz/c-compiler)
+This library is built as a module of a compiler project [zjucc](https://https://github.com/bugsz/c-compiler)

 ## Author